nerdslab/augmentation-theory/README.md

 # theory-DA

-Repository for theory of data augmentation project.
-Evaluation notebooks to test different types of augmentations in terms of both their closed-form and dynamics.
+Repository of theory of data augmentation in linear models.
+Evaluation notebooks to test different types of augmentations in terms of MSE and POE for regression and classification tasks.

 # Instructions